 - Lecture: Bringing it all together and hardware pen-test workflow

 - Practical: Final pen-test report

-This course picks up where Applied Physical Attacks on Embedded Systems leaves off.
+This course picks up where Applied Physical Attacks 1: Embedded and IoT Systems leaves off.
 Successfully completing it or another similar embedded/hardware/IOT exploitation course before taking this one is strongly recommended so that you can keep pace with the class.